fluencelabs/cli/docs/configs/fluence-properties-services-service-config-properties-deployment-list-deployment-properties-overrides-module-overrides.md

 ## volumes

 A map of accessible files and their aliases.
-Aliases should be used in Marine module development because it's hard to know the full path to a file.
-(This property replaces the legacy "mapped\_dirs" property so there is no need to duplicate the same paths in "preopenedFiles" dir)
+Aliases should be used in Marine module development because it's hard to know the full path to a file

 `volumes`